 I decided to go back to school and remembered quickly why I hated it so much.
 So, I finished the semester and enrolled in Esthetics school (Thanks to my hubby for pushing me to pursue my passions).
 In may 2019 we got engaged, and on August 31, 2019, we got MARRIED!
 Shortly after, I packed my things that were still in boxes from moving back to my parents house, and drove 1,500 miles to my new home here in Texas.

 A few weeks went by and I struggled.
 I felt alone.
 I was so used to being surrounded by tons of friends and family.
 Now, all that I had was my husband.
 Many nights I would get out of the shower crying.
 Because leaving your family (especially your momma) and friends is not easy.

 I decided to start something new.
 I mean, everything else was knew.. why not?
 So, I went to WordPress.com and started a blog.
 It’s been a few weeks and I have been working everyday to perfect it.

-Putting effort into something else besides typically life duties is great.
+- Putting effort into something else besides typical life duties is great.
 It relieves stress and let’s my mind focus on something productive.

 - Living 1,500 miles from all you’ve ever known isn’t horrible.
 It’s given me and my husband time to be alone and love each other first.